top of page

 Large family with downsize your unnecessarily large family tree

-Though it may seem sacrilegious to ask, “Do you need to downsize the unnecessarily large family tree that you’re attempting to maintain across multiple platforms and/or in a genealogy software program?”
+It may seem sacrilegious to ask, “Do you need to downsize the unnecessarily large family tree you’re attempting to maintain across multiple platforms and/or in a genealogy software program?”

-If you have a family tree that is upwards of 10,000 people, you need to consider downsizing your tree to become laser-focused on quality research.
+If your family tree includes upwards of 10,000 people, you need to consider downsizing it to become laser-focused on quality research.

-If you’re anything like me, when you find a new person connected to someone on your tree, you quickly add them to your tree.
-You found them after all.
+If you’re anything like me, when you find a new person connected to someone on your tree, you quickly add them.
+You found them, after all.

-These new people in your database may the same surname as you or be a spouse of your cousin.
-Soon, you follow rabbit trails and your family tree quadruples in size.
+These new people in your database may have the same surname as you or be your cousin's spouse.
+Soon, you follow rabbit trails, and your family tree quadruples in size.

 Or, you may do advanced genealogy and add your ancestor’s FAN club (friends, associates, and neighbors) to your family tree.

 By researching your ancestor’s ‘social network,’ you may find new family members.
-If you’re wise, you’ll keep the FAN club in separate databases trees, but many people don’t.
+If you’re wise, you’ll keep the FAN club in separate database trees, but many people don’t.
 Their family tree expands exponentially.

 Why An Unnecessarily Large Family Tree Is A Problem